MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 All the code is available in github and organized in independant directories.

-Let's get started!
+Let's get started! 👨‍💻

 ## Scraping the data from Trustpilot with Selenium and Scrapy ⛏

 In order to train a sentiment classifier, we need data.
-We can sure download open source datasets for sentiment analysis tasks such as Amazon polarity or IMDB movie reviews but for the purpose of this tutorial, **we'll build our own dataset**.
+We can sure download open source datasets for sentiment analysis tasks such as <a href="http://jmcauley.ucsd.edu/data/amazon/"> Amazon Polarity</a> or <a href="https://www.kaggle.com/iarunava/imdb-movie-reviews-dataset">IMDB</a> movie reviews but for the purpose of this tutorial, **we'll build our own dataset**.
 We'll scrape customer reviews from Trustpilot.

 Trustpilot.com is a consumer review website founded in Denmark in 2007.
 It hosts reviews of businesses worldwide and nearly 1 million new reviews are posted each month.